zenobio93/seat-docs/docs/guides/installation/manual_installation/ubuntu.md

         AssignUserId seat seat
 </IfModule>
 ```

-your configuration file should look similar to this:
+Your configuration file should look similar to this:

 ```bash
 <VirtualHost *:80>
         ServerAdmin email@yourdomain.com